Ozanyurdakul98/personal-website/README.md

 <div><img src="./assets/readmeFile/readmeBEM1.png" width=50% align="middle"></div>

-As you can see the Structure of styling follows
+As you can see the Structure of styling and folders follows
 <a href="http://getbem.com/introduction">BEM</a>.

 <!-- this is why the CSS files are organized according to their corresponding component. -->